Modern slavery and human trafficking statement

 • improving ability to identify strengths, weaknesses, opportunities and threats in supply chains

-• improving communication with suppliers
+• improving communications with suppliers

 • enhancing relationships with suppliers